Table of Contents

 Rabies Titer (Serology) Testing Post- Vaccination

-Many veterinary medicine professionals and international travelers who previously received the human rabies vaccine can verify their immune status with a simple rabies blood titer test.
-During an appointment with Destination Health Clinic, a blood sample is taken and sent to a specialty lab and results return in 3-4 weeks.
-Destination Health Clinic has a partnership with the Massachusetts Veterinary Medical Association (MVMA) to provide discounted rabies titers and vaccines to members and office staff.
+Some veterinary medicine professionals and international travelers at high risk for rabies virus exposure and who previously received the human rabies vaccine series opt to check their immune status with a simple rabies blood titer test.
+The blood sample is sent to a specialty lab in the United States and results return in 3-4 weeks.
+If the titer results returns below a therapeutic threshold an additional dose of rabies vaccine is recommended.